DipstickPinez/CSE-190-GitHub-Pages/index.md

 [Jump to the bottom of the page](#end-marker)

-For a project I'm working on, check out [Krooster](krooster.com)!
+For a project I'm working on, check out [Krooster](https://www.krooster.com/)!

 [Click this button for a surprise!](hello.md)

--United States
+- United States
--Canada
+- Canada
--Mexico
+- Mexico
--Panama
+- Panama
--Haiti
+- Haiti
--Jamaica
+- Jamaica
--Peru
+- Peru

 My top 10 Pokemon
 1. Falinks